Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/4-Transaction-Pool_Slides.md

 Notes:

 - See: https://github.com/paritytech/substrate/pull/11786

-TODO we probably also ban the peer who sent us that transaction? but have to learn.
+NOTE: we probably also ban the peer who sent us that transaction? but have to learn.

 ---